luttechan/ANV-Core/README.md

 ### APKG Analysis Report

-AnkiVoice Extended now includes APKG review history analysis.
+AnkiVoice Core now includes APKG review history analysis.

 This feature reads supported APKG data locally and generates a study report based on review history and related learning indicators.
 It is designed to help users identify vocabulary cards that may require additional review, cards that repeatedly receive incorrect answers, and cards whose long-term retention may still be weak.